sjsrey/ors/ors_address.md

 Our choice is whether that engagement takes an active or passive form.
 If it is passive, I fear we will have missed an opportunity for reinvention.
 Most of us here work in academia, which has been recognized as the second most conservative institution every invented, the first being classic opera [@Sui:2014by].
-In other words, we can't wait for the institutions to change on their own, we mush take a bottom-up, grass-roots approach to change those institutions.
+In other words, we can't wait for the institutions to change on their own, we must take a bottom-up, grass-roots approach to change those institutions.

 Each of us in our own way can be a change agent in this regard.